-The thesis committee must consist of at least three faculty members.
-The committee is chaired by the student's research advisor and must include at least one additional faculty member from the Department who represents the student's major field of interest.
+The thesis committee must consist of at least three individuals.
+The committee is chaired by the student's research advisor, who is a voting faculty member in the Department, and must include at least one additional faculty member from the Department.
 The selection of prospective members of the thesis committee should be discussed and agreed upon by the student and their advisor.
 The committee members shall be listed on the Thesis Approval Form, which is discussed in the following section.
 Later changes in the membership of the committee may be made if agreed upon by both the student and research advisor.